501 E Daniel St,

 IS 101 Introduction to Information Science

 IS 145 Mapping Inequalities: Programming the Illinois Map

 IS 490 Playful Design Methods

 INFO 490 Programming Interactive Fiction

 INFO 490 Seminar in Global Informatics: Computational Propaganda & Media Manipulation

 Teaching Associate Professor, School of Information Sciences

 Research Associate, Sociology

 Pintar, J. (2021).
-Stories from the Other Notebook: The poetics of encounter in post-war Croatia.
-In W. H. Leggett, & I. Fadzillah-Leggett (Eds.), Field Stories: Teaching the Relevance of Anthropology in the 21st Centur Lexington Press.
+Stories from the Other Notebooks: The Poetics of Encounter in Post-War Croatia.
+In W. H. Leggett, & I. Fadzillah Leggett (Eds.), Field Stories: Experiences, Affect, and the Lessons of Anthropology in the Twenty-First Century Lexington Books.